ipython/ipython-in-depth/outline.md

 ###  8-8:10 (10 min) - introduction

-Today this tutorial will be presented to you by Jason Grout, and Matthias Bussonnier, two long standing members of the Jupyter Project.
+Today this tutorial will be presented to you by  Matthias Bussonnier, two long standing members of the Jupyter Project.
 We have a number of helpers in the room.
 Attendees should have been given red/green sticky notes.